CloudLabsAI-Azure/Azure-OpenAI-Bot-with-MSTeams/Getting-Started.md

 1. **Deploying the chatbot on Azure Bot Service and Azure App Service and Setting up Email Automation Workflow on Azure Logic:** Deploy the chatbot on Azure Bot Service and Azure App Service, and set up an email automation workflow using Azure Logic Apps for seamless communication.
 Participants will successfully deploy a chatbot on Azure Bot Service and Azure App Service, and set up an email automation workflow using Azure Logic Apps for integrated communication and automation.

+## Prerequisites

+Participants should have:

+- **Understanding of AI and Machine Learning:** Basic knowledge of data extraction and embeddings with OpenAI models.
+- **Proficiency in Python and Flask:** Experience in building and deploying web applications using Flask.
+- **Familiarity with Azure Services:** Knowledge of Azure App Service, Azure Bot Service, and Azure Logic Apps.
+- **Web Development Skills:** Experience in developing and managing web-based applications.
+- **Cloud Deployment Skills:** Basic understanding of deploying applications on cloud platforms like Azure.

+## Architecture

 ## Architecture Diagram

 ![](Images/diagram.png)

+## Explanation of Components

 ## Getting Started with the Lab